nats-io/nats-architecture-and-design/adr/ADR-16.md

 |6  |sensor.3.humidity|70|A|

 When doing summarization of these metrics 2 consumers could be created, and consuming messages in parallel, as long as all the messages for a given sensor always goes to the same consumer.
-Each of the consumers could have a Max Ack Outstanding of 1 meaning the messages are strictly ordered within the sensors assigned to the group.
+Each of the consumers could have a `max_ack_pending` of 1 meaning the messages are strictly ordered within the sensors assigned to the group.

 This results in 2 messages being in-flight at any given time and ordering, where it matters, being maintained.
 With an intelligent